It took one gusty genderbending

 STORMÉ is the Rosa Parks of the Gay Rights Movement.

-The idea for STORMÉ was sparked by a photo essay written by Carolyn M. Brown thanking Stormé for throwing the first punch at Stonewall, which accompanied a mural of Stormé DeLaverie by artist Rachel Wilkins for her “Shoulders of Giants” exhibit of LGBTQ+ movement trailblazers.
-A fire blazed in the playwright to tell Stormé’s story after historical content came under attack and
+The idea for STORMÉ was sparked by a photo essay written by GLAAD Media Award-Winning journalist Carolyn M. Brown.
+Titled “Thank You Stormé” (for throwing the first punch at Stonewall), it accompanied a mural of Stormé DeLaverie by artist Rachel Wilkins for her “Shoulders of Giants” 30-piece mixed-media exhibit of LGBTQ+ movement icons and trailblazers.
+A fire burned deep from inside Carolyn to tell Stormé’s story after historical and cultural content came under relentless attack.

 HERSTORY IN THE MAKING